-In receive mode, whenever a byte with the AQBC bit set to '1' is written to the Command Register, and TASK is not set to RESET, it initiates an automatic sequence designed to achieve bit timing synchronisation with the received signal as quickly as possible.
-This involves setting the Phase Locked Loop of the received bit timing extraction circuits to its widest bandwidth, then gradually reducing the bandwidth as timing synchronisation is achieved, until it reaches the 'normal' value set by the PLLBW bits of the Control Register.
+In receive mode, when a byte with AQBC bit set to '1' is written to the Command Register, and TASK is not set to RESET, it initiates an automatic sequence designed to achieve bit timing Synchronization with the received signal as quickly as possible.
+This involves setting the Phase Locked Loop of the received bit timing extraction circuits to its widest bandwidth, then gradually reducing the bandwidth as timing Synchronization is achieved, until the 'normal' value set by the PLLBW bits of the Control Register is reached.